Angel Reese calls first lady Jill Biden's suggestion of inviting both LSU and Iowa to White House 'A JOKE' - KESQ

 The 20-year-old Reese played a key role in the Tigers’ 102-85 victory over the Hawkeyes to win the first national title in program history on Sunday.
 She was named the women’s NCAA tournament’s Most Outstanding Player as a result of her standout performances.

+Press secretary to the first lady Vanessa Valdivia sought to clarify Biden’s comments on Tuesday, saying in a tweet that they “were intended to applaud the historic game and all women athletes.
+She looks forward to celebrating the LSU Tigers on their championship win at the White House.”

-ESPN host Stephen A. Smith echoed Reese’s sentiment, replying to her tweet saying: “I mean absolutely zero disrespect to the First Lady, but you are 1000% correct.
+Before Valdivia’s clarification, ESPN host Stephen A. Smith had echoed Reese’s sentiment, replying to her tweet saying: “I mean absolutely zero disrespect to the First Lady, but you are 1000% correct.

 “That is a bad suggestion.
 Runner-ups don’t get invited to the White House.
 Why are we trying to change it now?
 I completely agree with you, Angel.”